justintolman/easy_http2_ws/README.md

 		</ul>
 	</nav-menu>

 Additional arbitrary links can be added to with menu_links in config.js. unse the # symbol to indicate what goes inside the link tag.
-(Text or HTML) The resulting link will have any attributes that you specify.
+(Currently text only.)
+The resulting link will have any attributes that you specify.

 	{
 		...